The Dialog Builder is where you can create your Dialog Tasks, from end-to-end. This is an in-depth article on how to use this tool.

-- Hide from help – Task will not be presented as a bot task when the user requests for help.
+- Hide from help – The task is not presented as a task when the user requests help.
 Users can invoke this task anytime while talking to the assistant.

-- handle the follow-up tasks as part of node connections (default setting), or
+- Handle the follow-up tasks as part of node connections (default setting), or

-- let the user select the follow-up task.
+- Let the user select the follow-up task.

-- same as the Bot Level behavior
+- Same as the Bot Level behavior

-- specific to this task – initiate a task, run script or show a message
+- Specific to this task – initiate a task, run script, or show a message.

 In the top navigation area, you will see a real-time set of errors and warnings are available as you define your dialog task located on the top-right of the Dialog Builder.
 Click the information icon to display any errors or warnings as shown in the following illustration.